anandroid/pulse-docs/README.md

 # Pulse: A Hyperlocal Information Platform

-Pulse is a mission-critical platform designed to deliver hyperlocal information with high availability and real-time accuracy.
+Pulse is a platform designed to deliver hyperlocal information with high availability and real-time accuracy.
 It addresses the challenge of aggregating, processing, and serving localized data streams efficiently, providing users with timely and relevant insights.
 Pulse is architected to support a growing ecosystem of services and applications that depend on precise, context-aware information.

 ## Architectural Philosophy